culturecommunication/ginco/doc/INSTALL.md

 • LOG_FILE: Location of log file

-This script must be copied into the directory / etc / init.d /
+This script must be copied into the directory /etc/init.d/

 ```
 #